 Highlight areas of the body that have abnormally high, potentially cancerous metabolic activity

 CT scans are most doctors’ first choice, while the “gold standard” for mesothelioma imaging is a combination CT-PET.
 However, many mesothelioma tumors are seen incidentally, when doctors use other types of scans to identify an unknown condition.

 With results from these scans doctors can get a detailed look inside the body and get a better idea of whether suspicious growths are cancerous or noncancerous.
-Potentially cancerous growths typically light up on PET scans but not on CT scans or MRIs.

 Fast Fact: In a study of 31 mesothelioma patients, PET and CT scans correctly identified 20 cases, incorrectly identified nine cases and could not determine two cases.
 MRI imaging correctly identified both undetermined cases in a follow-up scan.